Find meaningful opportunities at NC State

 Brian Mathis, Associate Director (he/him/his)

-Working Areas: Civic Engagement, Community Partnerships and Service, Election Engagement, Feed the Pack
+Working Areas: Civic and Community Engagement, Community Partnerships and Service, Election Engagement, Feed the Pack

 About: Brian, a 2009 alum of NC State, joined the Student Leadership and Engagement team in 2016.
 In his role, Brian provides vision and leadership for civic engagement initiatives, cultivates partnerships with non-profit partners and community organizations in the area, and supports the Feed the Pack Food Pantry.
 Since arriving at NC State, Brian has implemented the online service platform used to connect NC State students with meaningful civic engagement opportunities in the Triangle, coordinates voting and election engagement efforts at NC State, and created and teaches the USC 298 Civic Engagement and Social Change course.
 He also provides leadership for the Civic Action Network, Active Citizenry Series, and Mystery Service Saturdays.